Agreements with the UK

 How does Brexit affect your social security rights?

-Even if the UK is no longer member of the EU, EU’s rules on the coordination of social security systems still apply in many il cases.
-This means that you might have the same social security rights as you would have had if UK were still a member of the EU.
+Even if the UK is no longer member of the EU, the EU regulation on the coordination of social security schemes still apply in some cases.
+This means that you might have the same social security rights as you would have had if UK were still a member of the EU, provided that you were covered by these rules before January 1 2021.

-If EU’s rules on coordination of social security systems do not apply, social security rights will be coordinated by a bilateral social security agreement between Norway and the UK.
-The bilateral agreement limits your social security rights somewhat compared to EU’s rules on coordination of social security systems.
+If EU’s rules on coordination of social security systems do not apply, social security rights will be coordinated by a social security agreement that has been concluded between Iceland, Liechtenstein and Norway on one hand, and the UK on the other.
+This agreement limits your social security rights somewhat, compared to the EU regulation on coordination of social security schemes.

 It is stated in the separation agreement between the EFTA countries, which include Norway and the UK, who will still be covered by EU’s rules on coordination of social security systems.
 The rules on who will be covered are quite complex.
 However, below you will find some of the main features.

-Did you travel from Norway to the UK after the turn of the year 2020/2021?
+Did you go from Norway to the UK after the turn of the year 2020/2021?

-If you travelled to the UK for the first time after the turn of the year 2020/2021, as a main rule, EU’s rules on coordination of social security systems will not apply.
+If you went to the UK for the first time after the turn of the year 2020/2021, the EU regulation on the coordination of social security schemes will normally not apply to your situation.

-Did you travel from the UK to Norway after the turn of the year 2020/2021?
+Did you go from the UK to Norway after the turn of the year 2020/2021?

-If you travelled to Norway for the first time after the turn of the year 2020/2021, as a main rule, the EU rules on coordination of social security will not apply.
+If you went to Norway for the first time after the turn of the year 2020/2021, the EU regulation on the coordination of social security schemes will normally not apply to your situation.

-Did you travel from Norway to the UK before the turn of the year 2020/2021?
+Did you go from Norway to the UK before the turn of the year 2020/2021?

-If you travelled to UK before the turn of the year 2020/2021 and have been in UK without interruption since, EU rules on coordination of social security systems will still fully apply.
+If you went to the UK before the turn of the year 2020/2021 and have been in UK without interruption since, the EU regulation on the coordination of social security schemes will still fully apply.

-If you have earned social security time in the UK before the turn of the year 2020/2021, you will still be credited with this time, for example when calculating a pension in accordance with EU rules on coordination of social security systems.
+If you have earned social security time in the UK before the turn of the year 2020/2021, you will still be credited with this time, for example when calculating a pension in accordance with the EU regulations on the coordination of social security systems.
 This applies even if you returned to Norway before the year-end 2020.

-Did you travel from the UK to Norway or another EEA/EU country before the year-end 2020/2021?
+Did you go from the UK to Norway or another EEA/EU country before the year-end 2020/2021?

-If you travelled to Norway or another EEA/EU country before the year-end 2020/2021 and have been in Norway or other EEA/EU countries without interruption since, EU rules on coordination of social security systems will still fully apply.
+If you went to Norway or another EEA/EU country before the year-end 2020/2021 and have been in Norway or other EEA/EU countries without interruption since, the EU regulation on the coordination of social security schemes will still fully apply.

-If you have earned social security time in Norway before the year-end 2020/2021, you will still be credited with this time for example when calculating a pension in accordance with EU rules on coordination of social security systems.
+If you have earned social security time in Norway before the year-end 2020/2021, you will still be credited with this time for example when calculating a pension in accordance with the EU regulations on coordination of social security schemes.
 This applies even if you returned to the UK before the year-end 2020/.

 Residency in Norway

-To be a member of the Norwegian National Insurance Scheme, you must have a lawful stay in Norway.
+To be insured in the Norwegian National Insurance Scheme, your stay in Norway must be legal.